 Leadership view

-Weekly variance, target progress, and risk summary.
+Weekly variance, target progress, risk summary, and the few decisions that need escalation.

 Four common dashboard design mistakes